Defence Institute of Physiology and Allied Sciences

 The Defence Institute of Physiology & Allied Sciences (DIPAS) is an Indian defence laboratory of the Defence Research and Development Organisation (DRDO).
 Located in Delhi, it conducts physiological and biomedical research to improve human performance in extreme and wartime environments.
 DIPAS is organized under the Life Sciences Directorate of DRDO.
-The present director of DIPAS is Dr. Rajeev Kumar.

 History

 Research in military physiology began in 1950 through a small group of scientists and medical physiologists at Defence Science Laboratory, Delhi.
 In 1962, a full-fledged laboratory was established with the thrust area of high altitude physiology, nutrition and biochemistry of human in severe stress environment and ergonomic assessment of workstations and man-machine interface.

 DIPAS was officially established on 20 September 1962.
 In 1968, the laboratory was relocated within the premises of Army base Hospital, Delhi Cantonment.
 In 1993, the lab was shifted to its present permanent premise at Lucknow Road, Timarpur, Delhi.

-Dr Shashi Bala Singh, DS & DG (LS) served as Director, DIPAS from 1 December 2010 to 30 November 2016 and after that Dr Bhuvnesh Kumar, OS Served as Director DIPAS till 31 August 2020.
+Director

-Dr Rajeev Varshney, Sc G assumed the charge of Director DIPAS w.e.f 1 Sep 2020.
+Shri Devakanta Pahad Singh assumed the charge of Director DIPAS w.e.f 1 Feb 2025.